 Chair, Audit and Risk Committee

-Ken is an investment manager at Antares Fixed Income, a specialist funds management company within the MLC Group.
-He has over 40 years’ experience in financial markets and investment management, specialising in identifying optimal risk/return opportunities for investors in the bond and money markets, particularly under challenging market conditions.
-Ken is a committed member of the Australian Wildlife Conservancy.
+Ken is the investment manager at Antares Fixed Income, a specialist funds management company within the MLC Group.
+He has over 45 years’ experience in financial markets and investment management, specialising in fixed interest and money markets.
+Ken is a keen supporter of wildlife and land conservation and is a committed member of the Australian Wildlife Conservancy and

 Don is an Emergency Medicine Specialist at Royal North Shore Hospital and Manly Hospital.
 He has nearly 25 years’ experience as a General Practitioner and is a Fellow of the Australasian College for Emergency Medicine having trained at Royal Darwin Hospital.
 Don has a keen interest in Aboriginal Health and has previously worked in central Australia as a District Medical Officer and Aeromedical Coordinator with the Royal Flying Doctor Service (RFDS).